Irish whiskey: Current distilleries

-In addition, there are a number of independently owned brands, such as Clontarf 1014, that purchase and market whiskey sourced from operating distilleries.

 Planned or under construction

 Further distilleries are either planned or in development across Ireland.
 In addition, to the Glendalough distillery mentioned above, which had previously distilled spirit, planned distilleries include:

 In addition, work began on a further distillery, the Quiet Man Craft Distillery, in Derry in 2017.
 However, the project was subsequently cancelled in late November 2018.

 Historical distilleries

 Throughout the 18th and 19th centuries, around 1,000 registered distilleries opened and closed across Ireland – with multiples of this number operating illegally.
 Most of these have disappeared without a trace, only to be remembered by local street names e.g. Bond Street in Dublin.
 For instance, the excise return for 1800 lists 40 distilleries operating in Dublin city alone, while Drogheda is estimated to have had 15 distilleries in the 1780s, with as many as ten operating in Cork city in the 19th century.
 Of these numerous ventures, only one, Bushmills, has remained in continuous operation until the present day.
 However, the Kilbeggan Distillery (est. 1757) which closed in 1954, reopened in recent years, while a new distillery was constructed in Tullamore to replace an existing distillery which also closed in 1954.
 Some of the notable distilleries previously in operation across Ireland are listed below.